cannox227/scripts-and-automations/README.md

-# scripts-and-automations
+# Scripts and automation

-Personal folder where you can find some scripts or automations that I commonly use
+In this repo I keep some basic scripts and tool that I use to automate some recurrent tasks.